 - Multi-disciplinary Speaker Programme

-Each graduate student will work with a Principal Supervisor who will guide their research.
-PhD candidates are expected to complete and submit their thesis within 3 years of admission to the University.
+Each PhD student will work with a Principal Supervisor who will guide their research.

 Theory and Controversy